 1 Year 3 Years 5 Years 10 Years

-Class I \$202 \$660 \$1,144 \$2,480
+Class I \$209 \$813 \$1,442 \$3,137

-Class N \$252 \$808 \$1,391 \$2,971
+Class N \$259 \$961 \$1,686 \$3,604

 Portfolio Turnover: The Portfolio pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when Portfolio shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Portfolio's performance.
-For the fiscal year ended December 31, 2016, the Portfolio's portfolio turnover rate was 156% of the average value of its portfolio.
+For the fiscal year ended December 31, 2020 the Portfolio's portfolio turnover rate was 189% of the average value of its portfolio.

 Principal Investment Strategies: To pursue its investment objective the Portfolio uses a trend-following strategy that seeks to identify the critical turning points in the markets for high yield bonds (also known as "junk bonds") and bank loans.
 The Portfolio's adviser, Redwood Investment Management, LLC ("Redwood" or the "Adviser") uses a quantitative program that seeks to invest in diversified high yield bond funds, bank loan funds, multi-sector bond funds and other fixed income funds with similar characteristics when the high yield bond and bank loan markets are trending upwards, and short-term fixed income securities when the high yield bond and bank loan markets are trending downwards.

 Depending on market conditions, the Portfolio may be invested: (i) primarily in high yield bond funds, bank loan funds, multi-sector bond funds and other fixed income funds with similar characteristics; (ii) primarily in short-term fixed income securities; or (iii) a combination of (i) and (ii).
-The Portfolio also can invest in other incomeoriented funds.
+The Portfolio also can invest in other income-oriented funds.
 By tactically allocating its investments, the Portfolio seeks to reduce its exposure to declines in the high yield bond and bank loan markets, thereby seeking to limit downside volatility and downside loss in down-trending markets.
+To seek greater investment exposure to the Portfolio's strategies, the Portfolio has the ability under federal law to leverage its portfolio by borrowing money from a bank in an amount of up to one-third of its assets (which includes the borrowed amount).